EOSIO/welcome/docs/04_protocol/04_accounts_and_permissions.md

 ## 2.1.
 Account Schema

-Besides the account name, the blockchain associates other fields with each account instance stored in the chain database, such as ram quota/usage, cpu/net limits/weights, voter info, etc. - see Account schema below.
+Besides the account name, the blockchain associates other fields with each account instance stored in the chain database, such as ram quota/usage, cpu/net limits/weights, voter info, etc. - see `account` schema below.
 More importantly, each account holds the list of named permissions assigned to it.
 This allows a flexible permission structure that makes single or multi-user authorizations possible - see [3.
 Permissions](#3-permissions).

 Name | Type | Mandatory
 -|-|-